JAY301/CFD-Lab-Project-1/README.md

 Arbitrary Geometries and Energy Transport for the Navier-Stokes Equations

-Code asks user to choose 1 out of 6 geometries given in Worksheet 2.
+Code asks user to choose 1 out of 6 geometries.
 Can also work for arbitrary geometries as long as following conditions are satisfied:
 1. No-slip condition on inner obstacles
 2. No obstacle cell can share 2 opposite, 3 or 4 edges with a fluid cell, i.e., only single-edge sharing and corner obstacle cells are allowed.